-- For serving: pure maple syrup apple or pumpkin butter, butter (regular or vegan), toasted pecans; whipped cream
+- For serving: pure maple syrup or apple or pumpkin butter, butter (regular or vegan), toasted pecans; whipped cream

-- Heat a large skillet or griddle over medium low heat.
+- Heat a large skillet or griddle over medium-low heat.
 Low and slow is key to cooking these pancakes to ensure that they cook through but do not burn.
 Don't rush it!
 Lightly coat with cooking spray or a small amount of oil.
 Once the pan is hot, for each pancake, pour 1/4 cup of the batter onto the pan.
 Let cook until the pancakes look dry at the ends, about 3 minutes (bubbles will not form on top).
 Flip and cook on the other side until golden, about 90 additional seconds.
 Serve immediately with any desired toppings or place in the oven to keep warm until ready to serve.

-- You can also substitute the ginger, nutmeg and cloves for 1 teaspoon of pumpkin pie spice.
+- *You can also substitute the ginger, nutmeg, and cloves for 1 teaspoon of pumpkin pie spice.

-- To freeze: Lay the pancakes in a single layer on a parchment-lined baking sheet, then place in the freezer.
+- TO FREEZE: Lay the pancakes in a single layer on a parchment-lined baking sheet, then place in the freezer.
 Once the pancakes are frozen, transfer them to a ziptop bag and store for up to 2 months.
 (Do not put unfrozen pancakes in a ziptop bag without freezing flat, or they will turn into a giant pancake blob.)
 Reheat in the toaster, directly from frozen.